Ahmed-Elatar/E-Finance/README.md

 # E-Finance

-This project is a Django,FastAPI application that takes and store a Stock Ticker and watch changes in Price and volume of this ticker and retrieves Historical data for this changes
+This project is a Django, FastAPI application that takes and stores a Stock Ticker and watches changes in the Price and volume of this ticker, and retrieves Historical data for these changes
-Based on [YFinacne](https://finance.yahoo.com/markets/stocks/most-active//).
+Based on [YFinacne](https://finance.yahoo.com/markets/).
 The application integrates Celery and Redis for background task processing, is dockerized for easy deployment, and includes Swagger for API testing.

 ## Table of Contents
 - [Features](#features)